Explore SaaS analytics with Azure SQL Database, SQL Data Warehouse, Data Factory, and Power BI

 This plot of cumulative ticket sales over time for Contoso Concert Hall for each event shows that the mad rush does not happen for all events.
 Play around with the filter options to explore sale trends for other venues.

 The insights into ticket selling patterns might lead Wingtip Tickets to optimize their business model.
-Instead of charging all tenants equally, perhaps Wingtip should introduce service tiers with different performance levels.
+Instead of charging all tenants equally, perhaps Wingtip should introduce service tiers with different compute sizes.
 Larger venues that need to sell more tickets per day could be offered a higher tier with a higher service level agreement (SLA).
 Those venues could have their databases placed in pool with higher per-database resource limits.
 Each service tier could have an hourly sales allocation, with additional fees charged for exceeding the allocation.
 Larger venues that have periodic bursts of sales would benefit from the higher tiers, and Wingtip Tickets can monetize their service more efficiently.

 Meanwhile, some Wingtip Tickets customers complain that they struggle to sell enough tickets to justify the service cost.
 Perhaps in these insights there is an opportunity to boost ticket sales for underperforming venues.
 Higher sales would increase the perceived value of the service.
 Right click fact_Tickets and select New measure.
 Enter the following expression for the new measure called AverageTicketsSold: